swostirm/3danimals/README.md

-# C148 3d Objects, Shadows, Lights
+# 3d image of a wildlife photographer clicking pictures of animals